Sabrenetics/Cytheseus/README.md

 # PROJECT

-The software code base was originally written using the Python programming language.
+The software is to be written in C++ and Python for low level and high level abstraction, but can grow to accomodate more languages.

 the origin of software code base is hosted here https://github.com/SumeetSinghJi/Cyberware-part-picker